Walt Disney visits Tivoli Gardens in Copenhagen, Denmark. The

 Tokyo Disneyland welcomes its 5-millionth guest!

-A tragedy occurs when 73-year-old retired Imagineer Yale Gracey and his wife
+Tragedy strikes when 73-year-old retired Imagineer Yale Gracey and his wife

 Beverly are shot in Pacific Palisades, California.
 A transient breaks into their oceanfront cabana